Maxkaizo/cdmx_ecobici_usage/README.md

 docker run --rm -v $(pwd):/app ecobici-pipeline
 ```
 This image includes Terraform, dbt and Kestra CLI, allowing full pipeline execution from a single container.

 ---

-# 🧱 Unexpected Challenges
-During development, a few non-trivial issues surfaced that required extra attention:

-⚙️ Terraform + GCP permissions: Setting up service accounts and giving the right permissions to interact with BigQuery and GCS took some trial and error.

-🧪 Testing Kestra workflows locally: Debugging Kestra without a cloud-based deployment required extra care in logging and validation.

-📁 Handling historical data variations: Older Ecobici files had slight structural differences that required normalization steps before ingestion.

-🧼 Cleaning inconsistencies in CSVs, including missing values and timestamp anomalies, especially in early datasets.

----

-# 🛣️ Roadmap & Potential Improvements
-While the current version of the pipeline meets the project requirements and showcases key data engineering capabilities, several improvements could be explored in future iterations:

-🔁 Add streaming ingestion using tools like Pub/Sub or Kafka.

-📦 Containerize the entire solution and deploy to Kubernetes or Cloud Run.

-🔐 Implement service account roles and fine-grained IAM policies via Terraform.

-📅 Automate scheduling (e.g., monthly trigger via Cloud Scheduler or Kestra's native scheduling).

-📈 Enhance dashboard with richer visualizations and user segmentation.

-🧪 Add data quality checks using tools like Great Expectations or dbt tests.

----